sameerkumar/wiki-automation/README.md

     ** run mvn test

 ## Scenario
-* Login - Being one of the commonest features of the app.
+* Login - Being one of the commonest features of the app, this feature is an ideal candidate for automated regression tests.
-* Search - Another most used feature within the app.
+* Search - Another most used feature within the app suitable for automated regression tests.